 The rapid expansions of coffee, pepper and now fruit trees have resulted in widespread environmental degradation, inappropriate land use and severe deforestation.
 Intensive management practices were widely adopted to maintain high yield, involving the misuse and overuse of mineral fertilizers, irrigation water and synthetic pesticides.
 These inputs have in turn contributed to soil acidification and loss of soil fertility, as well as increased incidence of soil borne pests and diseases, further driving the trend for additional inputs.
 The leakage of nutrients and synthetic pesticides into deep soil horizons also put the underground water resource at risk.
 As a result, the Central Highlands is now one of the most degraded areas in Vietnam.

-Improvement of farmers’ livelihoods and reduction of environmental degradation requires a systemic approach: a) reduce production costs (decrease use of fertilizers and irrigation); b) increase resource-use efficiency (improve soil health and soil fertility through intercropping/agroforestry); c) prevent further environmental decline and improve food safety; d) leverage opportunities in value chains; and e) integrate with other processes of rural change.
+Improvement of farmers’ livelihoods and reduction of environmental degradation requires a systemic approach: a) reduce production costs (decreased use of fertilisers and irrigation); b) increase resource-use efficiency (improve soil health and soil fertility through intercropping/agroforestry); c) prevent further environmental decline and improve food safety; d) leverage opportunities in value chains; and e) integrate with other processes of rural change.

 This project will build on previous ACIAR research including, and not limited to, the two projects AGB/2018/208 and SLAM/2018/209 (currently active in the Central Highlands) and AGB/2010/099 on Evaluating Smallholder Livelihoods and Sustainability in Indonesian Coffee and Cocoa Value Chains.